List of mosques in Tunis

-During the 7th century the region of Tunisia was conquered by Arab troops led by the Ghassanid general Hassan Ibn Numan.
+During the 7th century the region of Tunisia was conquered by Arab troops led by the Ghassanid general Hassan ibn al-Nu'man.
 The city had the natural advantage of coastal access, via the Mediterranean, to the major ports of southern Europe.
 Early on, Tunis played a military role — the Arabs recognized the strategic importance of its proximity to the Strait of Sicily.
-From the earliest years of the 8th century, Tunis was the chef-lieu of this area: it became the Arabs' naval base in the western Mediterranean, and took on considerable military importance, and with a strategic location, the city grew, and with it grew the mosques for the Muslims to pray in.
+From the earliest years of the 8th century, Tunis was the administrative center of this area: it became the Arabs' naval base in the western Mediterranean, and took on considerable military importance, and with a strategic location, the city grew, and with it grew the mosques for the Muslims to pray in.